kavia-common/user-request-test-project-2321-2330/vscode-extension/README.md

 - `kaviaChat.provider`: `mock` | `openai`
 - `kaviaChat.model`: string model id
-- Wiring to providers and messaging will be implemented in later steps.
+- Provider wiring beyond the mock will be implemented in later steps.

 ## Notes

 - Webview assets are referenced using `webview.asWebviewUri` and protected by a strict CSP with a script nonce.
 - Commands are registered and disposed via `context.subscriptions`.
+- The extension emits `context:update` messages to the webview on:
+  - Active editor changes
+  - Selection changes
+  - Visible editors list changes
+  - Workspace folder changes

 ## License